premAI-io/state-of-open-source-ai/uncensored-models.md

 ## FraudGPT

 [FraudGPT](https://hackernoon.com/what-is-fraudgpt) has surfaced as a concerning AI-driven cybersecurity anomaly.
-Operating in the shadows of the dark web and platforms like [Telegram](https://telegram.org/), FraudGPT mimics ChatGPT but with a sinister twist—fueling cyberattacks.
-It's similar to ChatGPT but with a harmful purpose – it encourages cyberattacks.
+Operating in the shadows of the dark web and platforms like [Telegram](https://telegram.org/), FraudGPT mimics [ChatGPT](https://chat.openai.com) but with a sinister twist -- fueling cyberattacks.
+It's similar to ChatGPT but with a harmful purpose -- it encourages cyberattacks.
 Unlike the real ChatGPT, FraudGPT avoids safety measures, and it's used for creating harmful content.

 [Netenrich](https://netenrich.com)'s vigilant threat research team uncovered the concerning capabilities of FraudGPT